Push2Run Setup

-Welcome to the Push2Run set up page.
+Welcome to the Push2Run setup page.

-Here too is a recap of the Dropbox, Pushbullet and Pushover services, with some key differences as they relate to their use with Push2Run:
+Having that said, here are some key differences as they relate to their use with Push2Run:

 Dropbox Pushbullet Pushover